bencloete/adventureworks-sales-performance-analysis/README.md

 ## Project Scope

-Following the initial business request, the scope of the analysis was refined through stakeholder-style clarification questions to ensure a focused and decision-relevant approach.
+Following the initial business request, the scope of the analysis was refined through stakeholder-style clarification questions to ensure a focused and decision-relevant approach:

-Key elements of the scope include:

 - **Primary Decision** – Determine where to prioritise sales resources and investment for the upcoming year
 - **Timeframe** – Analysis covers the last three full years (2011–2013), focusing on year-over-year trends rather than short-term fluctuations